richardhriech/InterviewPreparation/CSharp Fundamentals/Linq.md

 ### What are expression trees?
 Expression trees represent code in a tree-like data structure, where each node is an expression, such as a method call or a binary operation.
 They are important in LINQ because they enable LINQ providers to interpret the queries and translate them into other forms (like SQL for databases) dynamically at runtime.

+### How are expression trees used in `IQueryable`?
+In `IQueryable`, LINQ operators create expression trees rather than executing the operation directly.
+These trees are passed to the LINQ provider, which can translate the tree into the necessary query language for execution by the underlying data source.

 ### What is the difference between `FirstOrDefault()` and `SingleOrDefault()`?
 Both methods return a single element from a sequence. `FirstOrDefault()` returns the first found element or default if no element is found. `SingleOrDefault()` ***throws if there is more than one element*** in the sequence, otherwise, it returns the single element or default.